dsp-jetpack/JetPack/doc/deployment_guide.md

     $ openstack server list
     ```

 8. If you have multiple backends, create a Cinder volume type for each backend.
-Get the <volume_backend_name> from the /etc/cinder/cinder.conf file on the Controller node.
+Get the volume__backend__name the /etc/cinder/cinder.conf file on the controller node.

     ```bash
     $ openstack volume type create <type_name>